Is Cisco UCM Cloud or Webex Calling Right For Your Move to Unified Communications as a Service (UCaaS)?

 • Organizations of any size that are moving to the cloud

-Cisco UCM supports robust APIs for configuration and provisioning (e.g. AXL) and device monitoring and call control (JTAPI).
-Webex Calling cloud API capabilities are still in their infancy and support a limited subset of features when compared to Cisco UCM Cloud.
-This is particularly true when trying to integrate with existing solutions you may already be using like ServiceNow for your service and support desk, where integrations to Cisco UCM already exist or are possible via a richer set of APIs.
+Webex Calling cloud API features are still new.
+They support fewer options than Cisco UCM Cloud.
+This is especially true when trying to connect with tools you may already use, like ServiceNow for your support desk.
+Integrations with Cisco UCM already exist or can be made possible through a better set of APIs.

-In the end, the decision of which UCaaS solution is right for your business will come down to a detailed examination of technical requirements, business objectives, and offered features/functions.
 It will also come down to how your UCaaS solution needs to interact with existing systems and solutions you may already be using too.
 Current device usage must be factored in to determine which solution will provide the best results and whether it would require swapping out any physical devices that are in use.

 Burwood Group can help you make a wise decision for your individual organization if you’re struggling and can help with the UCaaS migration process to get you where you want to be.